Saphall/Yelp-ETL/docs/data_warehouse_design.md

 ## Physical Modeling:

 In physical modeling the facts and dimensions are implemented.
-The physical model implementd using Logical modeling are listed in [../schema/](../schema) folder.
+The physical model implemented after Logical modeling are listed in [../schema/](../schema) folder.